 Quick chocolate croissant

 Skip your trip to the French bakery and make these easy chocolate croissants in no time!
 Fresh out of the oven, nothing compares.

 Mixed tomato and goat cheese tart

 A soft, puff pastry base topped with goat cheese and mixed tomatoes—simple and sublime.

 Would you choose the convenience of store-bought puff pastry over making it yourself?
 What’s your favorite recipe with puff pastry?
-Tell us in the comments or send your recipe to email@example.com for everybody to enjoy!
+Tell us in the comments or upload your recipe to our app to share it with the community!